 I’m sitting at my computer early on a Sunday morning catching up on emails.
 As it’s Father’s Day, I’m also thinking about what special meal I might make for dinner tonight.
 Hubby has some definite favorites, including these burgers.
-Oh and these burgers – okay, most burgers!
+Oh and these burgers – okay, most !
 But he loves any hearty meal that is tasty, whether a soup or casserole… and he also loves Mexican dishes.
 I got to thinking “what meal would he really like on Father’s Day… what would other dads really like?”

 These Gimme Chimis from eat, drink & be vegan came to mind – I haven’t made them in ages.
 I hadn’t planned to post today, but since I was thinking about this recipe and realized it’s one you may not know about – here we are!